 You need to let us know if your neighbours or their friends are:

 - causing a nuisance or letting a nuisance happen

 - interfering with your right to live peacefully.

 We will look into the problem and try to fix the situation.

 If you feel that you are in danger, you need to call Emergency on 000 and ask for help.

 Collapsed tab Why am I being charged for water?

-You can find more information about how your bill is calculated in our Water Usage Charges Policy
+You can find out more about how we determine your water usage by reading Hume's Water Charges Factsheet.

 Collapsed tab What do I do with my household rubbish?

 It is your responsibility to make sure your household rubbish is put out to be collected.
 Rubbish and recycling should be separated and placed into different bins.